 Note: When you use a Color Variable for the color of a text layer and then create a new text layer in the same document, your new text layer will also use that Color Variable.

-Applying a Color Variable from the Insert Window
+Replacing a Color Variable from the Command Bar

 Applying a Color Variable from the Find and Replace menu